TeamSTEPPS 2.0 Course Management Guide

-TeamSTEPPS Specialty Scenarios: As part of the TeamSTEPPS curriculum, the TeamSTEPPS DVD includes 131 specialty scenarios that address 10 domains (e.g., ambulatory care, neonatal ICU, OR, combat care).
+TeamSTEPPS Specialty Scenarios: As part of the TeamSTEPPS curriculum, the TeamSTEPPS materials include specialty scenarios that address 10 domains (e.g., ambulatory care, neonatal ICU, OR, combat care).
 These can be used to substitute scenarios within the training content, promote discussion, or develop exercises or simulation scenarios to model and provide opportunities to practice TeamSTEPPS tools and strategies.

 TeamSTEPPS Video Vignettes: Within the TeamSTEPPS curriculum, videos have been integrated to demonstrate the use of (or opportunities to use) TeamSTEPPS tools and strategies.
-Additional TeamSTEPPS videos are available on the DVD, should you wish to interchange videos.
+Additional TeamSTEPPS videos are available online, should you wish to interchange videos.
 A video matrix is provided in Appendix B.

 Other TeamSTEPPS Modules and Versions: Additional modules and versions of TeamSTEPPS have been developed and released by AHRQ.
 These can be found on AHRQ's Web site at Additional Materials.
 These serve as sources for additional scenarios, examples, and videos, which you may wish to use to customize your TeamSTEPPS training.
 Relevant modules and versions of TeamSTEPPS are noted in the Instructor Guide for each module within the Train-the-Trainer/Master Trainer Course.
 (For more information about the Instructor Manuals, please refer to the "Course Materials" discussion.)
 A list of available TeamSTEPPS modules and versions, along with brief descriptions of each, is provided in Appendix C.